dustin10/kaftui/README.md

 * `--bootstrap-servers, -b` - Host value used to set the bootstrap servers configuration for the Kafka consumer.
 * `--topic, -t` - Name of the Kafka topic to consume records from.
+* `--partitions` - CSV of the partition numbers that the consumer should be assigned.
+This argument is used to restrict the set of partitions that will be consumed.
+If not specified, all partitions will be assigned.
+For example, `0,2` would cause only partitions `0` and `2` to be assigned to the Kafka consumer.
+* `--seek-to` - CSV of colon separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
+For example, `0:42,1:10` would cause the consumer to seek to offset `42` on partition `0` and offset `10` on partition `1`.
 * `--group-id, -g` - Id of the group that the application will use when consuming messages from the Kafka topic.
 By default a group id will be generated from the hostname of the machine that is executing the application.
 * `--filter, -f` - JSONPath filter that is applied to a record.
 Can be used to filter out any records from the Kafka topic that the end user may not be interested in.
 A message will only be presented to the user if it matches the filter.
 By default no filter is applied.
 See the [Filtering](#Filtering) section below for further details.
-* `--seek-to` - CSV of colon separated pairs of partition and offset values that the Kafka consumer will seek to before starting to consume records.
-For example, `0:42,1:10` would cause the consumer to seek to offset `42` on partition `0` and offset `10` on partition `1`.
 * `--profile, -p` - Specifies the name of pre-configured set of values that will be used as defaults for the execution of the application.
 Profiles are stored in the `$HOME/.kaftui.json` file.
 Any other arguments specified when executing the application will take precedence over the ones loaded from the profile.
 See the [Profiles](#Profiles) section below